anynines/a8s-deployment/operational-models/dashboard/logging-model.md

 and search dashboard.
 We deploy it as a Kubernetes [Deployment][deployment] since we don't require storage for Kibana.

+### Warning
+- Elasticsearch rejects logs from Fluentd that originate from pods with the label `app`.

 [namespace]: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/
 [service]: https://kubernetes.io/docs/concepts/services-networking/service/
 [statefulSet]: https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/